-Unique to UCF Rosen College of Hospitality Management, the Professional Rosen Experiential Portfolio empowers students to take advantage of a unique, wide range of personal and professional development, internship, volunteering and mentoring, and leadership opportunities designed to enhance the student experience and ensure progressive engagement toward career readiness upon graduation.
+Unique to UCF Rosen College of Hospitality Management, the Professional Rosen Experiential Portfolio empowers students to take advantage of a unique, wide range of personal and professional development, internship, volunteering and mentoring, undergraduate research and leadership opportunities designed to enhance the student experience and ensure progressive engagement toward career readiness upon graduation.

 Designed to help students showcase their unique skills and experiences and stand out in the crowd, PREP provides a menu of 1,000 hours of opportunities for each student.